kibs-tech/kibs-tech.github.io/small-business-retainer.md

 ---
 permalink: /small-business-retainer
 head-title: Retain a software developer for your business
-head-description: Makes hiring a software developer affordable and manageable.
+head_description: Makes hiring a software developer affordable and manageable.
 ---
 # Software developer retainer scheme